What you’ve heard is true: Account-based marketing is the gold standard for B2B marketing in 2022.

 ABM differs from a standard sales funnel.
 Though ABM can be used in a variety of industries and business types, a common framework must be followed to ensure its efficacy.
 The following are the major elements of an account-based marketing framework.

 The necessity of a working partnership between sales and marketing companies is underlined multiple times throughout this text.
-Marketing and sales must be on the same page in order to take a complete strategy to ABM and guarantee target accounts have an engaging buying experience.
+Marketing and sales must be on the same page to take a complete strategy to ABM and guarantee that target accounts have an engaging buying experience.
 When implementing ABM, sales and marketing teams must agree on resource allocation for each target account, assign roles and duties to guarantee a smooth transition for the client between marketing and sales operations, and decide how to measure the success of their efforts.

 How does your organization identify what accounts are high-value?
 Developing an ideal customer profile for the accounts your firm wishes to target is a critical component of addressing this issue and developing an ABM strategy.
 It’s also worth emphasizing that both marketing and sales should be involved in these discussions.